Criminal Defense Attorney in Amarillo TX

 - We will write letters to potential employers explaining your case, if necessary. – At no additional charge!

 This article is not intended to be legal advice and is not a substitute for legal representation by an attorney.
-You are encouraged to seek the advice of Janis Alexander Cross to answer any specific legal questions you may have.
+You are encouraged to seek the advice of criminal defense attorney Janis Alexander Cross to answer any specific legal questions you may have.